His Father's Eyes

 of this long night’s journey into dawn;

-a crumpled fist, defiantly curled.
+a crumpled fist defiantly curled in mine.

 next to his, so soon bruised by the world.

-A tap drips in the sink – thrums a largo beat;
+A tap drips in the sink – thrums a largo beat

-in the stove, yesterday’s coals grow cold.
+and in the stove, yesterday’s coals grow cold.

 He stirs; grabs at life with all ten fingers

 and I pray to God no child of his will see

 a faded army photo – hear someone say,

 “That was your dad.
 You’ve got his eyes.